scdevs-git/developer-training/README.md

 # developer-training
-This is a Public Repository for a few simple training tasks that new developers inside SCDevS or ones thinking of joining can do.
+This is a public repository for a few simple training tasks that new developers inside SCDevS or those thinking of joining can complete.

+If you'd like to participate, you can send your solutions to anicic.miljan@scdevs.ba with the subject Developer Training - Task Name